Existence of processes violating causal inequalities on time-delocalised subsystems: Introduction

 This work is structured as follows.
-In Secs.~\ref{sec:processes} and~\ref{sec:tdlSystems}, we set the stage by reviewing the process matrix framework, as well as the notion of time-delocalised subsystems.
-In Sec.~\ref{sec:tripartiteGeneral}, we present the general tripartite construction, and in Sec.~\ref{sec:tripartiteExample} we study an example of a tripartite noncausal process on time-delocalised subsystems.
-In Sec.~\ref{sec:causalIneq}, we discuss what the violation of a causal inequality means in this situation, and argue that it witnesses the absence of a definite causal order in a meaningful way.
+We set the stage by reviewing the process matrix framework, as well as the notion of time-delocalised subsystems.
+We present the general tripartite construction, and we study an example of a tripartite noncausal process on time-delocalised subsystems.
+We then analyse our finding with regard to the assumptions that underlie causal inequalities, and argue that their violation witnesses the absence of a definite causal order in a meaningful way.